 Hazard, Geoffrey and Remus, Dana A., "Advocacy Revalued" (2011).
 Faculty Scholarship.
 Paper 1103.

-Civil Procedure Commons, Dispute Resolution and Arbitration Commons, Ethics and Political Philosophy Commons, Ethics and Professional Responsibility Commons, Jurisprudence Commons, Legal History, Theory and Process Commons, Legal Profession Commons, Legal Studies Commons
+Civil Procedure Commons, Dispute Resolution and Arbitration Commons, Ethics and Political Philosophy Commons, Jurisprudence Commons, Legal Ethics and Professional Responsibility Commons, Legal History Commons, Legal Profession Commons, Legal Studies Commons